 It’s been quite a while since my days learning programming languages by myself with the sole intention to develop a videogame, of course I didn’t event know what did the word “develop” mean back in those days.

-The years went on, I was just a teenager in that time and I really thought at some point it would be easy to program my first game, a natural thing.
+The years went on, I was just a teenager in that time and I really thought at some point it would be easy to program my first game, like if it was a simple thing to do.
 I was wrong.
 It’s still hard nowadays, and there are lots of frameworks to facilitate the process of creating videogames.
 Back then was plainly impossible without a big team.
 Not at least the kind of games I wanted to create.

 I went to college and got my degree in Computer Sciences in 2013.
 As I finished and wasn’t really aware of what to do with my degree I started a PhD.
 I finished my PhD in the area of Machine Learning (with focus on semisupervised learning and deep learning) and Natural Language Processing (working on Spanish verb sense disambiguation and legal information extraction) in 2018.